fonorobert/fono.day/content/pages/now.md

 ---

-Living in district XII of  Budapest.
-IT admin for a dayjob, photography on the street and in personal life any other time.
+Based in district XII of  Budapest.
+IT business analyst for a dayjob, photography on the street and in personal life any other time.

 ---